-ECE 4750 Computer Architecture, Fall 2016 Verilog Usage Rules revision: 2016-11-05-14-20
+ECE 4750 Computer Architecture Verilog Usage Rules

-School of Electrical and Computer Engineering Cornell University
+School of Electrical and Computer Engineering Cornell University revision: 2022-09-01-09-53

 Verilog is a powerful language that was originally intended for building simulators of hardware as opposed to models that could automatically be transformed into hardware (e.g., synthesized to an FPGA or ASIC).
 Given this, it is very easy to write Verilog code that does not actually model any kind of realistic hardware.
 Indeed, we actually need this feature to be able to write clean and productive assertions and line tracing.
 Non-synthesizable Verilog modeling is also critical when implementing test harnesses.
 So students must be very diligent in actively deciding whether or not they are writing synthesizable register-transfer-level models or non-synthesizable code.
 Students must always keep in mind what hardware they are modeling and how they are modeling it!